Succinct Permutation Graphs: Preliminaries

 \begin{lemma}[{{Succinct proper interval graphs~\cite[Thm.\,12]{HeMunroNekrichWildWu2020arxiv}}}] A proper interval graph on $n$ vertices can be represented in $3n + o(n)$ bits of space so that $\GDistance(u,v)$ for $u,v\in[n]$ can be computed in $\Oh(1)$ time, and vertices are identified by the rank of the left endpoints of their interval in some realization of the proper interval graph.
 We can also answer \GAdjacent, \GDegree, \GNeighbor in $\Oh(1)$ time and $\GSPath(u,v)$ in $\Oh(\GDistance(u,v))$ time.
 For connected graphs, the space can be reduced to $2n+o(n)$ bits. \end{lemma}

-\begin{remark}[$O(1)$ time neighborhood] It might sound impossible to do \GNeighbor in constant time independent of the output size; this is possible in proper interval graphs since neighborhoods are contiguous intervals (of vertex labels) and thus can be encoded implicitly in a constant number of words. \end{remark}
+\ifsubmission{}{ \begin{remarknonumber}[$O(1)$ time neighborhood] It might sound impossible to do \GNeighbor in constant time independent of the output size; this is possible in proper interval graphs since neighborhoods are contiguous intervals (of vertex labels) and thus can be encoded implicitly in a constant number of words. \end{remarknonumber} }

-\begin{remark}[Routing] By instruction of the proof, the data structure from~\cite{HeMunroNekrichWildWu2020arxiv} can also support $\GSPathFirst(u,v)$ in constant time.
-Thus, not just can $\GSPath(u,v)$ be answered in optimal overall time, but we can output the path step by step in optimal time per edge. \end{remark}
+\begin{remarknonumber}[Routing] By inspection of the proof, the data structure from~\cite{HeMunroNekrichWildWu2020arxiv} can also support $\GSPathFirst(u,v)$ in constant time.
+Thus, not just can $\GSPath(u,v)$ be answered in optimal overall time, but we can output the path step by step in optimal time per edge. \end{remarknonumber}